shelbypalumbo/Code-Quiz/README.md

 ## User Story
-This a coding student, I want to test my basic knowledge of JavaScript as I move through my courses, so that I can monitor what I need to work on.
+As a coding student, I want to test my basic knowledge of JavaScript as I move through my courses, so that I can monitor what I need to improve on.

 ## Usage